JeremyTallant/sql-challenge/README.md

 * `connection.close()`: Closes the database connection.
 This is a best practice to free up database resources once all the necessary data retrieval operations are completed.

 This bar chart is an effective way to compare average salaries across different titles, providing clear visual insights into the compensation structure of the organization.
+## Insights
+In the Insights section of this README, we delve into the findings and interpretations derived from our comprehensive data analysis.
+Here, we not only showcase previews of the results obtained from our SQL queries but also provide thoughtful summaries and key insights gleaned from the data.
+This section serves as a bridge between raw data and actionable knowledge, highlighting notable trends, anomalies, and patterns that emerged during our exploration.

+Accompanying our summaries are two distinct chart visualizations – a histogram of employee salary ranges and a bar chart depicting average salaries by title.
+These visual representations aid in contextualizing the data, making complex information more accessible and understandable.
+Through this analytical lens, we aim to unveil the deeper narratives hidden within the dataset and offer a clearer understanding of the underlying dynamics at play.